DEXA (dual energy X-ray absorptiometry) scan

 - If you smoke, try to stop because smoking increases the risk of fragility fractures.

-Risks of a DEXA scan
+Risks for a DEXA scan

 The scan will expose you to some X-ray radiation.
 Radiation can be harmful to your body if you have a high dose.
 But the amount you’re exposed to in a DEXA scan is very low – much less than you’d get in other tests, such as a chest X-ray.
-That said, if you’re pregnant or think you might be, it's important to let your doctor or radiographer know.
+But if you’re pregnant or think you might be, it's important to let your doctor or radiographer know.
 You might not be able to have a DEXA scan because there’s a risk that the radiation could harm your baby.

-To book or to make an enquiry, call us on 0370 218 6528∧
+To book or to make an enquiry, call us on 0330 127 7805

-A DEXA scan measures the density of your bones to show how strong they are.
+A DEXA scan can check the density of your bones to show how strong they are.
 It’s a test that doctors use to help diagnose osteoporosis.
-For more information, see our section: What is a DEXA scan? above.

 There isn’t anything you need to do to prepare for a DEXA scan.
 You’ll have the scan and go home the same day.
-You may be able to stay fully dressed during the scan if you’re not wearing anything metal.
-But you may need to wear a hospital gown.
-For more information, see our section: Preparing for a DEXA scan above.
+You may be able to keep your clothes on during the scan if you’re not wearing anything metal, but you might need to wear a hospital gown.
+Your hospital will check if you’ve had any other scans or surgery recently that may affect the results of your DEXA scan.
+They’ll also check if you’re pregnant because there’s a risk the radiation could harm your baby.

 The scan is safe, quick and painless and usually takes between 10 and 20 minutes.
 You’ll lie on your back on a padded table during the scan.
 An X-ray machine underneath you will send beams of radiation which pass through your bones to a detector that’s positioned above your body.
-For more information, see our section What happens during a DEXA scan above.

 You may be able to keep your bra on but if it’s underwired you may need to take it off.
-Metal items can show up on the scan so you may need to remove them.
+Metal items can show up on the scan and blur the images so you may need to remove them.
 Ask your hospital for advice.
-For more information, see our section: Preparing for a DEXA scan above.

 Exercise for older people